technomile/Heroku-WordPress/wp-content/plugins/amazon-s3-and-cloudfront/readme.txt

 This version requires PHP 5.3.3+ and the Amazon Web Services plugin

 == Changelog ==

+= 0.9.3 - 2015-08-17 =
+* New: Pro upgrade sidebar
+* Bug fix: Create buckets in US standard region causing S3 URLs to 404 errors

+= 0.9.2 - 2015-07-29 =
+* Bug fix: Accidentally released the sidebar for after we launch the pro version

+= 0.9.1 - 2015-07-29 =
+* Improvement: Access denied sample IAM policy replaced with link to [Quick Start Guide](https://deliciousbrains.com/wp-offload-s3/doc/quick-start-guide/)
+* Improvement: Access denied messages on bucket selection or bucket creation now link to [Quick Start Guide](https://deliciousbrains.com/wp-offload-s3/doc/quick-start-guide/)
+* Improvement: Object expires time can now be filtered using the `as3cf_object_meta` filter
+* Bug fix: Error not always shown when S3 bucket inaccessible due to incorrect permissions
+* Bug fix: Permission checks fail when S3 bucket is in a non-default region and defined by `AS3CF_BUCKET` constant
+* Bug fix: Restore `as3cf_get_attached_file_copy_back_to_local` filter
+* Bug fix: Image versions not uploaded to S3 when an edited image is restored
+* Bug fix: Original image version not deleted from server when _Remove Files From Server_ option enabled
+* Bug fix: Media library items with non-ascii characters in the file name are not removed from S3
+* Bug fix: Compatibility notices shown on plugin install pages
+* Bug fix: WordPress footer overlaps WP Offload S3 sidebar
+* Bug fix: Upon initial setup the settings changed alert shows when no settings have changed

+= 0.9 - 2015-07-08 =
+* New: Plugin rebranded to WP Offload S3
+* New: Support tab added to _Offload S3_ screen containing diagnostic information
+* New: Compatibility with the [Media Replace](https://wordpress.org/plugins/enable-media-replace/) plugin
+* New: Select bucket region when creating a new bucket
+* New: Toggle switches redesigned
+* Improvement: Compatibility with release candidate of Pro plugin
+* Improvement: Example IAM policy more secure
+* Improvement: Set default bucket region using the `AS3CF_REGION` constant
+* Improvement: Added `as3cf_object_meta` filter for developers
+* Improvement: Bucket selection moved to modal window
+* Improvement: Don't allow bucket names to contain invalid characters on creation
+* Improvement: More verbose error messages on bucket selection
+* Improvement: Settings link added to plugin row on _Plugins_ screen
+* Improvement: Object versioning enabled by default
+* Improvement: Uninstall routines added
+* Improvement: JavaScript coding standards
+* Improvement: Cache result when checking S3 bucket permissions
+* Bug fix: Bucket region errors result in blank WP Offload S3 screen
+* Bug fix: Editing an image when _Remove Files From Server_ option is enabled results in error
+* Bug fix: Metadata upgrade procedure triggered on new installs
+* Bug fix: File URLs when uploaded to a subdirectory result in incorrect S3 URLs
+* Bug fix: Errors logged when trying to delete non-existent HiDPI images
+* Bug fix: SignatureDoesNotMatch errors on regions with v4 authentication
+* Bug fix: Customizer background image not editable
+* Bug fix: Error when creating buckets with US Standard region
+* Bug fix: Notices appearing incorrectly on some admin screens
+* Bug fix: Subsite upload paths repeated on multisite installs
+* Bug fix: Handle multisite installs where `BLOG_ID_CURRENT_SITE` is not 1

 = 0.8.2 - 2015-01-31 =
 * New: Input bucket in settings to avoid listing all buckets